 The Lulworth Cove & Durdle Door Guide

-One the most well known of the Dorset beaches, this huge sandy beach is surrounded by the pretty town of Weymouth.
-A truly nostalgic seaside experience with donkey rides and deckchairs on the promenade!
-Surrounded by cafes, restaurants and pubs.
+This huge sandy beach is surrounded by the pretty town of Weymouth and is one the most well known of the Dorset beaches.
+It delivers a truly nostalgic seaside experience with donkey rides and deckchairs on the promenade and surrounded by cafes, restaurants and pubs.
 Parking is spread through several car parks in the town.
-A dog paradise from 1 Oct–30 Apr!
-Dogs permitted all year at Pavillion end and Preston Beach.
+A dog paradise from 1 Oct–30 Apr, dogs are permitted all year at Pavillion end and Preston Beach.

 More information on Weymouth beach and town